MPedraBento/SM-Invariants/README.md

 ## 2. Notebook description

 The notebook does a random search in the parameter space of flavor physics and uses this and the experimental values for the CKM and quark masses to define flavor invariants.
 These, in turn, are plotted and studied against each other.
 We answer the question: where is the SM located in the invariant space?
 We proceed the study the RGEs of the SM's flavor invariants.
-We the impact of the CKM parameters in the flavor invariants by using a Random Forest algorithm.
+We also explore the impact of the CKM parameters in the flavor invariants by using a Random Forest algorithm.